ivanp1994/telompy/README.md

 `UnpairedMoleculeLabels` - the number of labels on the molecule before/after the last aligned label

-`EndDistance` - the distance (in nucleotide basepairs) between the start/end of the chromosome and first/last aligned label
+`EndDistance` - the distance (in nucleotide base-pairs) between the start/end of the chromosome and first/last aligned label

 `MoleculeLen` - the length of the molecule